-Speak Up^{TM} materials are intended for the public and have been put into a simplified (i.e., easy-to-read) format to reach a wider audience.
-They are not meant to be comprehensive statements of standards interpretation or other accreditation requirements, nor are they intended to represent evidence-based clinical practices or clinical practice guidelines.
-Thus, care should be exercised in using the content of Speak Up^{TM} materials.
-Speak Up^{TM} materials are available to all health care organizations; their use does not indicate that an organization is accredited by The Joint Commission.
+to be comprehensive statements of standards interpretation or other accreditation requirements, nor are they intended to represent evidence-based clinical practices or clinical practices or clinical practices or clinical practices.
+Thus, care should be exercised in using the content of Speak UpTM materials.
+Speak UpTM materials are available to all health care organizations; their use does not indicate that an organization is accredited by The Joint Commission.